Protesters abandon seized palace with Sri Lanka in limbo

-Anticipating more protests after a group attempted to storm the Parliament’s entrance a day earlier, troops in green military uniforms and camouflage vests arrived by armored personnel carriers Thursday to reinforce barricades around the building.

-Some protesters had posted videos on social media pleading with others not to storm the Parliament, fearing an escalation of violence.
+They initially vowed to hold these places until a new government was in place, but the movement appeared to shift tactics Thursday.

-Protest leader Devinda Kodagode told The Associated Press they were vacating official buildings after the Parliament speaker said he was seeking legal options to consider since Rajapaksa left without submitting his resignation letter as promised.
+Protest leader Devinda Kodagode told The Associated Press they planned to vacate official buildings after the Parliament speaker said he was exploring legal options for the country given that Rajapaksa left without submitting his resignation letter as promised.

-The protesters accuse the president and his powerful political family of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
-The family has denied the corruption allegations, but Rajapaksa acknowledged some of his policies contributed to the meltdown.

-A flight believed to be carrying Rajapaksa landed in Singapore on Thursday.
-It was not immediately clear if that was his final destination.
-A Maldives official initially indicated he planned to travel onward to Saudi Arabia, but later could only confirm his first stop.
+Protesters withdrew from the presidential residence, with some moving a red carpet they had rolled up back into place as they left.
+Some still milled outside the president's office.

+“We are not willing to take power in the building," said Sanka Jayasekar, a 20-year-old protester leaving the president's residence.
+"We just want to kick out (the) Rajapaksa regime.
+Already Gota Rajapaksa (has) left the country, so he has no power in Sri Lanka so we have gained our power again so that is why we are leaving the building.”

-On Wednesday, protesters undeterred by multiple rounds of tear gas scaled the walls to enter the office of Prime Minister Ranil Wickremesinghe as the crowd outside cheered in support and tossed water bottles to them.
-Protesters took turns posing at the prime minister's desk or stood on a rooftop terrace waving the Sri Lankan flag.
+On Wednesday, protesters undeterred by multiple rounds of tear gas scaled the walls to enter the prime minister's office as the crowd outside cheered in support and tossed water bottles to them.
+Protesters took turns posing at his desk or stood on a rooftop terrace waving the Sri Lankan flag.

 Amid the mounting chaos, Wickremesinghe’s office imposed a state of emergency giving broader powers to the military and police.
 Defense leaders have called for calm and cooperation with security forces — comments that have rankled some lawmakers who insist civilian leaders would be the ones to find a solution.

-The protesters blame the Rajapaksas for leading the country into an economic abyss, but they are also furious with Wickremesinghe.
-They believe he has protected the president and that his appointment in May alleviated pressure on Rajapaksa to resign.

-Wickremesinghe also has said he will resign, but not until a new government is in place.
-He has urged the speaker of Parliament to find a new prime minister agreeable to both the ruling and opposition parties.

-It's unclear when that might happen since the opposition is deeply fractured.
-But assuming that Rajapaksa resigns as promised, Sri Lankan lawmakers have agreed to elect a new president on July 20 who will serve the remainder of Rajapaksa’s term, which ends in 2024.
+Assuming that Rajapaksa resigns as promised, Sri Lankan lawmakers have agreed to elect a new president from their ranks on July 20 who will serve the remainder of Rajapaksa’s term, which ends in 2024.
 That person could potentially appoint a new prime minister, who would then have to be approved by Parliament.

 The political impasse threatens to worsen the bankrupt nation's economic collapse since the absence of an alternative government could delay a hoped-for bailout from the International Monetary Fund.
 In the meantime, the country is relying on aid from India and China.